Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 The silence was heavy as Robin examined the device.
 He quickly found a back panel and pried it open before connecting his glove into the mechanics.
 The familiar blue screen lit up in front of him, and his fingers dashed across the board.
 If he was right, he was sure that the detonator was timed.
 He had to shut it down before–

 "Got it," said Robin.

 The deactivation of the bomb had triggered a cloaked surface program.
 The pins in the birds began whining as they leaked air from each of the robins' stomachs.
 Joker had pumped them with gas.
 Their stomachs were small and couldn't hold much, but the sheer number of birds made up for it.
 Robin felt himself get lightheaded.
 Wally stumbled sideways into the wall.
 M'gann lost control with a groan and Joker dropped to the ground with a smile.

 The clown hummed a happy tune as he placed a gas mask on his face and watched the members of the team drop one by one.

 Robin fell to his hands and knees, gasping.
-KF cried an unintelligible warning as he saw Joker approach his best friend.
-Wally tried to crawl forward to help–
+KF cried an unintelligible warning and tried to crawl forward to help–

 The Joker kicked sharply into Robin's chest.
 He was thrown sideways into a roll as he fought for consciousness.